Cancel anytime

 Total Addressable Market (TAM)

-The global athletic apparel and footwear market is estimated at over $350 billion.
-Under Armour is positioned to capture a portion of this TAM through its focus on performance and innovation.
-It is making up about 2% of the market cap.
+The global athletic apparel and footwear market is estimated to be worth hundreds of billions of dollars.
+Under Armour is positioned to capture a portion of this TAM through its performance-oriented products and marketing efforts.

 Upturn SWOT Analysis